 Vocational Rehabilitation Services

 Vocational Rehabilitation Services are provided to assist blind and visually impaired individuals seeking employment.
 Qualified individuals must have a bilateral visual impairment which constitutes or results in a substantial impediment to employment and needs services to prepare for, enter, engage in, or retain gainful employment.
 Successful outcomes lead to achievement of employment goals.

-Information services are provided to employers who need to know how to make a job accessible to an employee with a visual impairment.
+Employer Services provide information to employers who need to know how to make a job accessible to an employee with a visual impairment.
 Employers seeking to hire a qualified employee can also contact us for this information as well.

 Business Enterprise Services